Sustainsys/Saml2/CONTRIBUTING.md

 sure that they work.
 To run the integration tests:
 * Make sure that you have Google Chrome installed.
 * Open the main solution.
-* Set multiple startup projects: Kentor.AuthServices.StubIdp, SampleApplication, SampleMvcApplication and SampleOwinApplication.
+* Set multiple startup projects: Sustainsys.Saml2.StubIdp, SampleApplication, SampleMvcApplication and SampleOwinApplication.
 * Debug the solution.
-* Open Kentor.AuthServices.IntegrationTests in a separate Visual Studio Instance.
+* Open Sustainsys.Saml2.IntegrationTests in a separate Visual Studio Instance.
 * Run all tests in the IntegrationTests solution.

 ## Continous integration / build server
-Kentor.AuthServices contains configuration for [AppVeyor CI](|https://ci.appveyor.com/).
+Sustainsys.Saml2 contains configuration for [AppVeyor CI](|https://ci.appveyor.com/).

 You may set up a free build of all branches in your GitHub fork by signing up to AppVeyor (preferably with your GitHub account) and then creating a new project for your GitHub fork.